OpenTechSchool/html-css-beginners/source/core/portfolio.rst

 **Height:** height + padding-top + padding-bottom + border-top +
 border-bottom

-Tips: Remember to set all of these elemnents to ``0px`` when you start your .CSS files as we did at the very beginning.
+Tips: Remember to set all of these elements to ``0`` when you start your .CSS files as we did at the very beginning.

 So, now that we know how to calculate the box around our elements, let's